EARLY HISTORY

 The now redundant turntable at Epsom Downs was removed in February 1931 (Kirkby, 1983).

-Conceived and built to handle masses of trains and people on a few racing days a year, the terminus at Epsom Downs saw little traffic on regular working days - a contrast which is nicely illustrated by this 1928 scene, in which the conductor rail for electric propulsion is already in place.
+Built to handle masses of trains and people on a few racing days a year, the terminus at Epsom Downs saw little traffic on regular working days - a contrast visible in this 1928 scene (with the conductor rail for electric propulsion already in place) (R.C.
+Riley Collection)

 Epsom Downs had lost much of its glamour on derby days, in spite of continuing to welcome masses of spectators to its multiple platforms.
 The coming of the electric trains, however, heralded a new age - and a fundamental change to the character of the Epsom Downs branch.